This guide provides step-by-step instructions for configuring a minimal Keycloak setup to manage users, roles, and apps efficiently.

 Name: Enter a descriptive name for the mapper to easily identify its purpose, for example realm-groups.Token Claim Name: Set the token claim name, typically as groups, for including group information in the token.Add to ID Token: Toggle OFF.Add to token introspection: Toggle ON.

-By configuring the group membership mapper, you will be able to include the user’s group information in the token for authorization purposes.
+This group membership mapper includes the user’s group information in the token for authorization purposes.

 To include custom attributes such as business filters in the token claim, follow these steps to add a user attribute mapper: